microsoft/botframework-solutions/templates/Enterprise-Template/README.md

 Feature | Description |
 ------------ | -------------
 Introduction Message | Introduction message with an Adaptive Card on conversation start.
-It explains the bot's capabilities and provides buttons to guide initial questions.
+It explains the bots capabilities and provides buttons to guide initial questions.
 Developers can then customize this as appropriate.
 Automated typing indicators  | Send visual typing indicators during conversations and repeat for long running operations.
 .bot file driven configuration | All configuration information for your Bot e.g. LUIS, Dispatcher Endpoints, Application Insights is wrapped up inside the .bot file and used to drive the Startup of your Bot.
 Basic conversational intents  | Base intents (Greeting, Goodbye, Help, Cancel, etc.) in English, French, Italian, German, Spanish.
 These are provided in .LU (language understanding) files enabling easy modification.